artagmaz/petVAE/README.md

 # About the model (in process)
 ![plot](petVAE_architecture.png)
-ArcheD contains 35 layers and approximately 10.7 millions of parameters.

-Input: Amyloid PET scans with dimensions 160x160x96 ([same to 'CO-REG, AVG, STANDARDIZED IMAGE AND VOXEL SIZE' processing step of ADNI dataset](https://adni.loni.usc.edu/methods/pet-analysis-method/pet-analysis/))
+The petVAE is a 2D convolutional variational autoencoder that contains 1.10 million parameters.

+Input:
+The model was trained on [18F]-AV45 (Florbetapir) Amyloid PET scans pre-registered to correspondant MRI and T1 MNI152 template with dimensions 182×218×182 voxels.
+For best performances it's recommended to use the same registration template and dimensions of the input PET scan.
+However, due to padding stage of the model it can operate on scans with axial size smaller than 256x256 (PET scan size < 256x256x[anything])

 Activation function: ReLU